taigaio/taiga-front-next/README.md

 #### License ####

-Every code patch accepted in taiga codebase is licensed under [MPL 2.0](LICENSE).
+Every code patch accepted in this repository is licensed under [AGPL 3.0](LICENSE).
 You must be careful to not include any code that can not be licensed under this license.

-Please read carefully [our license](LICENSE) and ask us if you have any questions as well as the [Contribution policy](https://github.com/taigaio/taiga-front/blob/main/CONTRIBUTING.md).
+Please read carefully [our license](LICENSE) and ask us if you have any questions as well as the [Contribution policy](https://github.com/taigaio/taiga-front-next/blob/main/CONTRIBUTING.md).

 Emoji provided free by [Twemoji](https://github.com/twitter/twemoji)